jackyhocs/CoursePrerequisite/README.md

 # CoursePrerequisite
-This PHP program will output the list of chain prerequisites for a given list of desired courses.
-Courses are output in a post-order order by a graph traversal
+This program will output the prerequisite chain for a given list of desired courses.
+Courses are output in a post-order order by a graph traversal (So we know which courses to take first).

 #Example